rory-oconnell/3D3_Computer_Networks/README.md

 - The file has been encrypted using RSA and AES methodologies and has been sent to the server via a TCP connection, ensuring reliable, in order, and uncorrupted, transmission.
 In VSCode you can see that the encrypted message has been printed out for demonstration purposes.

+- At this point in the overall idea, the encrypted message is converyed to an area with an internet connection via drone.
+The drone uploads the encrypted file to a cloud server, where it is then sent to the intended recipient.
+The next step is taken by the receiver to decode the message.

 - Kill the running processes as the server is still listening for a message.

-Navigate the decryptAll.py file, and run the program.
+- Navigate the decryptAll.py file, and run the program.
+This program will decrypt the AES Session key that was encrypted using RSA encryption.
+The decrypted AES key is then used to decrypt the message into the cipher.
+You will be prompted to enter the key for the cipher.
+Once entered, the cipher is translated back to the original message.
 Upon running the file, you will see the decrypted message print out in the VSCode terminal.
+The message has been transmitted securely.